seeniforu/Java-Automation-Framework/README.md

 ## Features

-- Tool is Independent of Website, Any Website can be Easily Automated with this Tool.
+- Tool is Independent of Website and also can adopt Major Changes in Webpage or in a Flow.
+Any Website can be Easily Automated with this Tool.
   - Just Give URL in Properties File.
   - **Fill All the Mandatory Fields in ProjectSettings.properties** file to Modify **URL, Report Name, Broswer to Exceute and Driver Path**.
 - Everything is Logged using Extent report, So When Execution is Completed It'll Automatically open the Results in HTML Format.
 (In Console You can Find Path of the Result)